ch4og/yt-dl-golang/README.md

 ### To use this bot you will need [local telegram API](https://core.telegram.org/bots/api#using-a-local-bot-api-server)

-Without it uploads are limited with 50MB uploads, so bot needs local API.
+Without it bots uploads are limited to 50MB, so bot needs local API.

 You will need to create .env file and specify: